codaris/picovga-cmake/Readme.md

-# PicoVGA Library - VGA/TV display on Raspberry Pico
+# PicoVGA - VGA/TV display on Raspberry Pico

 ## About this Fork
 This is a fork of the [PicoVGA project](https://github.com/Panda381/PicoVGA) created by Miroslav Nemecek (Panda38@seznam.cz).
 It has been altered from the original to use the standard Linux-based Pico SDK.